Carniolan honey bee

 The Carniolan honey bee (Apis mellifera carnica, Pollmann) is a subspecies of the European honey bee.
-The Carniolan honey bee is native to Slovenia, southern Austria, and parts of Albania, Croatia, Bosnia and Herzegovina, Montenegro, parts of Serbia, Hungary, parts of Romania and North-East Italy.
+The Carniolan honey bee is native to Slovenia, southern Austria, and parts of Albania, Croatia, Bosnia and Herzegovina, Montenegro, parts of Serbia, Hungary, parts of Romania, North-East Italy, parts of Poland and European Turkey.

 Origin

 The Carniolan honey bee is a subspecies of the Western honey bee, that has naturalised and adapted to the Kočevje (Gottschee) sub-region of Carniola (Slovenia), the southern part of the Austrian Alps, Dinarides region, southern Pannonian plain and the northern Balkans.
 These bees are known as Carniolans, or "Carnies" for short, in English.
 At present this subspecies is the second most popular among beekeepers (after the Italian bee).

 Qualities

 It is popular among beekeepers for several reasons, not the least being its ability to defend itself successfully against insect pests while at the same time being extremely gentle in its behavior toward beekeepers.
 These bees are particularly adept at adjusting worker population to nectar availability.
 It relies on these rapid adjustments of population levels to rapidly expand worker bee populations after nectar becomes available in the spring, and to rapidly cut off brood production when nectar ceases to be available in quantity.
 It meets periods of high nectar with high worker populations and consequently stores large quantities of honey and pollen during those periods.
 They are resistant to some diseases and parasites that can debilitate hives of other subspecies.
 This honey bee are also popular with beekeepers due to its gentle nature and ability to tolerate colder temperatures.
 This is due to their DNA as to why they are able to adapt to cold weather more.
 Carniolan bees are known for their adaptation qualities in adapting to hot weather environments such as Egypt which is normally hot and dry.